envisioning/vocab/vocab/program-induction.md

 ---
 category: CORE, DATA
+generality:
+- 0.86
+- 0.835
+- 0.81
+- 0.785
+- 0.76
+- 0.735
+- 0.71
 slug: program-induction
 summary: A process in AI where computers generate, or 'induce', programs based on provided data and specific output criteria.
 title: Program Induction
 ---